↓

 June 24 2015

 As I mentioned earlier, I have my Celestron NexStar 8SE setup finally working (Finally learning with the Celestron NexStar 8SE).
 So last Friday, when the night was promising good seeing, I headed over to the local park that I frequently use for viewing.
-I’ll confess it isn’t a “great” location in terms of light pollution.… Read the rest
+I’ll confess it isn’t a “great” location in terms of light pollution.
+It’s just off Knoxdale and you can see streetlights about half a block away, plus I’m in the middle of a suburb.
+It’s darker than most areas, and I have decent horizons, but that is in comparison to most suburban areas, not against a true dark sky site.
+But it’s close and I wanted to test the setup.

 Picture of a boy looking through a telescope to represent astronomy